Probing Atomic Higgs-like Forces at the Precision Frontier

 {\bf The case of Yb ion} At least four isotopes are needed in order to probe the third term on the RHS of Eq.~\eqref{eq:KingCool} through a deviation from linearity in a King plot.
 To this end, an appealing option is to use the two narrow optical clock transitions of Yb$^+$, namely the E2 and E3 transitions at 436\,nm and 467\,nm, respectively.
 In this case,

-The weak effect is expected at the Hz-level, while the Higgs force could appear slightly below $1\,$Hz under current constraints.
+The Higgs force could appear slightly below $20\,$Hz under current constraints.
 The resulting sensitivity on the Higgs or other form of similar new physics can be estimated as follows.
 First of all, we assume that the weak contribution is subtracted from $m\delta\nu$'s with sufficient accuracy, and that a King plot constructed from the remainder IS shows a linear behavior.
-Thus, from Eq.~\eqref{eq:KingCool}, $H_{21}$ is bounded to be smaller than the error on $(m\delta \nu^2_{AA'} - F_{21}m\delta \nu^1_{AA'} - K_{21})/AA'$, which we take to be dominated by the IS measurement uncertainty $\Delta$, yielding
+Thus, from Eq.~\eqref{eq:KingCool}, $H_{21}$ is bounded to be smaller than the error on $(m\delta \nu^2_{AA'} - F_{21}m\delta \nu^1_{AA'} - K_{21})/AA'$, which we take to be dominated by the IS measurement uncertainty $\Delta$, yielding~\cite{Berengut:2017zuo}

-As argued above, the reach of the method is suppressed in the limit $S_{21}\to0$.
+As argued above, the reach of the method is suppressed in the limit of $S_{21}\to0$, that is expected to arise for heavy mediators, with masses above the scale that corresponds to the inverse of the nucleus size~\cite{Berengut:2017zuo}.
 While $F_{21}$ could be extracted directly from the slope of the linear King plot, the ratio of $F_{21}$ and $H_2/H_1$ needs to be calculated.
-We note that despite the fact that a $6S$ electron is active in both transitions, one may expect that at least $1-F_2/F_1\sim\mathcal{O}(1)$.
+We note that despite the fact that a $6S$ electron is active in both transitions, one may expect that $1-F_2/F_1\sim\mathcal{O}(1)$.
 The reason stems from the significantly different influence of core electrons between the E2 transition, where the $4F$ shell is complete, and the E3 one, where it is missing one electron.

 Combining Eq.~\eqref{eq:yeyn} with Eq.~\eqref{eq:Ynpeff}, one obtains a sensitivity to the fundamental Higgs-to-light-quark couplings of

 neglecting the subdominant heavy quarks contribution.